Sally Walker (song)

-"Sally Walker" is a song by Australian rapper Iggy Azalea from her second studio album, In My Defense (2019).
-It was released as the lead single from the album on 15 March 2019, independently by her own label Bad Dreams Records via Empire Distribution.
-The song was written by Azalea alongside producer J. White Did It.
+"Sally Walker" is a song by Australian rapper Iggy Azalea.
+Written alongside producer J. White Did It, it was released on 15 March 2019 as the lead single from her second studio album In My Defense via Bad Dreams Records/Empire Distribution.
 The music video, directed by Colin Tilley, accompanied its release the same day.
 The song debuted and peaked at number 62 on the Billboard Hot 100.

 Background

 On 11 December 2018, Azalea shared a preview of the single through Instagram.
 In February 2019, the announcement of the single release was accompanied by a picture of Azalea in a "dramatic cobalt-blue eye makeup and a bold red lip" with a "Barbie-esque look" in front of a blood-orange background.
 The song title is in a cross shape above her head, and below Azalea are the words "A Celebration of Life" and the release date.
 The official single cover was then unveiled a few days later and featured the rapper posing on the hood of a monster-truck hearse wearing a giant red veil.
 The title is a reference to children's rhyme dance game Little Sally Walker.
-Internet personality and makeup artist James Charles, who did Azalea's makeup for the artwork, filmed a makeup tutorial with Azalea ahead of the release date.
+American internet personality and makeup artist James Charles, who did Azalea's makeup for the artwork and appeared in the music video, filmed a makeup tutorial with Azalea ahead of the release date.